lvcq1/fivem-installer-script/README.md

 # FiveM Server-Installer Script

 Build: latest recommend build
 OS: Linux

+## TX Admin
+The script was not tested in connection with TXAdmin.

 ## What is installed?
 FiveM-Server artifacts, cfx-server-data, ESX-Framework and MariaDB Server (both can be rejected)